 At the news conference, it was reported that eight of the synagogue's 14 Torahs were saved, although [Mike] Baddin later said there was some uncertainty about the number.
 But he placed half in storage and half in someone else's home, Baddin said.
 Firefighters carried them out in plastic containers to protect them from water, Baddin said.

 "The miracle was that they were found intact," he said.
-"Everything else there was wet, and they were in a cabinet, and the cabinet
+"Everything else there was wet, and they were in a cabinet, and the cabinetapparently was sealed on the top."
+Duluth New Tribune

 With the Yamim Nora'im, the holiest days of the Jewish year just a couple of weeks away, the congregations will need help pulling it together.
 Communities across Duluth, Minnesota, and the country are coming together to lend a hand.
-Feel free to help
+Feel free to help.

 A fit-for-use Torah is hand-written by a trained scribe (sofer) on specially prepared animal parchment.
 Scrolls in this format have been in use since about the 4th century of the Common Era.
 That's a long time.
 The text has had some modification over 1700 years, like a really old game of telephone, but overall it has not changed too much.
 The piece on the right is a line from Genesis, found in the Cairo Geniza.
 It's from about 800 C.E.
 If you can read Hebrew today, you can make out a few words; they haven't changed much.
 My cousin Perdie has spent the last couple of years volunteering for the Scribes of the Cairo Geniza project attempting to translate various bits and pieces.
 It's a long, difficult, thankless slog, but there are a lot of people who think knowing how ancient people thought is worth the effort.
 This should come as no surprise to anyone.